Compliance

 • Claims for damages from business partners

-Typical screening mistakes
+Typical mistakes in screening

-1. Check only once
+1. Checking only once

-2. Check only the EU list
+2. Checking only the EU list

-3. Check only individuals, not organizations
+3. Checking only individuals, not organizations

-4. Underestimating name similarities
+4. Underestimating name similarity

 5. Missing documentation